-Melissa is a Ph.D. student in German Studies.
+Melissa Elliot is a Ph.D. candidate in German Studies, currently working on her dissertation “Forgotten Notes: Narrative Film Music in East German Cinema”, which explores the role of music in DEFA cinema as a means of expression in East Germany.
 She obtained a B.A. with a double major in Vocal Performance and German in 2008 from Calvin College.
 In 2011, she received her M.A. in German Studies from Wayne State University in Detroit.
-During her Master's program, she spent one year studying abroad at the Ludwig-Maximilians-Universität in Munich, Germany, which she considers one of the best years of her life.
-Her research interests include the role of music in German literature and film, Holocaust studies, gender studies and religion.
-In her free time, Melissa enjoys singing in the Calvin Alumni Choir, cooking, hiking, and traveling anywhere and everywhere.
+During her Master's program, she spent one year studying abroad at the Ludwig-Maximilians-Universität in Munich, Germany.
+Along with writing her dissertation, Melissa also teaches German language and culture at Calvin College in Grand Rapids, MI.
+In Spring 2018, she taught a course on German cinema.
+She is also interested in how music functions in film adaptations of novels to comment upon and further interpret the source text, which she addresses in her recently published article, “No Need for Words: The Role of Music in Volker Schlöndorff's Der junge Törleß” in Literature/Film Quarterly.
+In her free time, Melissa enjoys spending time with her son, singing in the Calvin Alumni Choir, hiking, and traveling anywhere and anywhere.

-Theresa Schenker (2012) is Senior Lector and Language Program Director of German at Yale University (Diss.: "The Effects of a Virtual Exchange on Language Skills and Intercultural Competence").
+Theresa Schenker (2012) is Senior Lector and Language Program Director of German at Yale University.
+She is also currently co-editor of Die Unterrichtspraxis, the leading journal of German language and culture pedagogy in the US (Diss.: "The Effects of a Virtual Exchange on Language Skills and Intercultural Competence").

-Several of our recent MA students, including Kathryn Roche (2015), Adam Orange (2014), Scott Casey (2013), and Emily Thomas (2012), are teaching in a variety of school settings; others are pursuing advanced degrees at other institutions: Kate Schaller (2015) is currently pursuing a PhD in German Studies at Vanderbilt University; Matt Sherman (2011) is matriculated in the German PhD program at the University of Texas, Austin; Chad Bousley (2016) is pursuing an MA in TESOL at Michigan State; Dan Walter (2011) recently completed a PhD in Second Language Acquisition at Carnegie Mellon University and is currently teaching at Emory University's Oxford College.
+Several of our recent MA students, including Christian Olias (2019), Kathryn Roche (2015), Adam Orange (2014), Scott Casey (2013), and Emily Thomas (2012), are teaching in a variety of school settings in Germany and in the US; others are pursuing advanced degrees at other institutions: Kate Schaller (2015) is currently pursuing a PhD in German Studies at Vanderbilt University; Matt Sherman (2011) is matriculated in the German PhD program at the University of Texas, Austin; Chad Bousley (2016) has completed an MA in TESOL at Michigan State and is currently teaching in the Czech Republic; Dan Walter (2011) completed a PhD in Second Language Acquisition at Carnegie Mellon University and is currently teaching at Emory University's Oxford College.

 Yet others are employed in non-teaching positions in institutions of higher ed: Kelsey Fedewa (2014) is International Student Coordinator in the Office of International Programs at Kettering University; Kathryn Klimczak (2013) is Administrative Coordinator at Fraunhofer USA at Michigan State University.
 Kylia Kelley (2011) works as a translator for the auto industry in the Greater Detroit area.
 Following a stint as manager of Moosejaw Mountaineering in Boulder, CO, where she enjoyed serving many German tourist clients, Hanna O'Neill (2013) currently works as a buyer for Moosejaw at the corporate level in Madison Heights, MI.